Summer GTTC Student Internship Showcase

 Shoreline change detection

 Student delineated shorelines over the past ten years using high-resolution aerial photography (NAIP- The National Agriculture Imagery Program) and the modern Light Detection And Ranging (LiDAR) images.
 The project mapped shoreline changes, either erosion (retreat) or accretion (advance), through Geographical Information Systems (GIS).

 Address locations are vital to dispatching emergency services through 911.
 For this project, students built GIS layers of addresses for selected counties in Michigan.
 The students learned about the statewide address database that is used for 911/Computer Aided Dispatch.
 Students learned about Arcade (scripting language) to help them cleanup and update existing databases.

 STEM education grant StoryMap

 Interns were involved in the creation of Project/Place/Problem (3P) STEM Education Grant StoryMaps.
 Students learned about data collection, Google drive organization, processes to maintaining existing data sources, and how to develop intuitive StoryMap Handbook guides.
 This internship also included presentations at various MiSTEM meetings, and interns were paired with college mentors.

 Students participated in taking legal descriptions of property boundaries and digitizing them to update the county’s parcel map system, with a focus on future land use planning, tax assessments, and the enhanced 911 system.
 Students also worked on mapping projects , such as centennial farms, quarries, and sites of historical interest in the county.

 Mapping data for mobile workflow

 Students worked on ensuring that the mapping data is according to the “ground truth”.
-Students gained experience in an emerging area of GIS and the future of mobility in healthcare.
-The project included using QGIS software and changing attributes in a system that is built on GIS and Apple’s indoor positioning technology, which is currently being used in five hospitals.
+Students experienced an emerging area of GIS and the future of mobility in healthcare.
+The project included using QGIS software and change attributes in a system that is built on GIS and apple Indoor positioning, which is currently being used in five hospitals.

 Special Thanks to Our Partners!